 What should a Christian do when convictions violate a tolerant society?Question: "What should a Christian do when convictions violate a tolerant society?"

-At some point, interaction with the world begins to look like endorsement, and even tolerance becomes inappropriate (1 Corinthians 5:1–7; John 7:24).
-What message would be sent by a church holding “interactive” services with a witch coven?
-What if a judge decided to “tolerate” perjury—he allowed it in his courtroom, even though he personally “disliked” it?
+No matter how it’s defined, tolerance has its limits: what message would be sent by a church holding “interactive” services with a witch coven?
+What if a judge decided to “tolerate” perjury—he allowed it in his courtroom, even though he personally disliked it?
+How much disrespect should a teacher “tolerate” in her classroom?
 What if a surgeon began to “tolerate” septic conditions in his operating room?

 Recommended Resource: The Intolerance of Tolerance by D.A.
 Carson